 JSON-RPC: eth_getBalance

-By calling the JSON-RPC eth_getBalance method directly from the terminal, users can supply an Ethereum account address to receive its corresponding ether balance.
+method directly from the terminal, users can supply an Ethereum account address to receive its corresponding ether balance.

 In order to execute Bloq Connect API calls for Ethereum and Ethereum Classic, a project id is required.
 You can create a project id through the Bloq console.

 Alongside the project id, you’ll need an ETH address to query.
-For this example, we’ll use the address responsible for mining an early Ethereum block, 0x05a56E2D52c817161883f50c441c3228CFe54d9f:
+For this example, we’ll use the address responsible for mining an early Ethereum block, 0x05a56E2D52c817161883f50c441c3228CFe54d9f

 Paste your project id into the URL where prompted.
 When executed in the command line, the above call returns the ETH balance in wei.
 Wei is the smallest unit of ETH, with one wei corresponding to 1*10-18 ETH.

-There is an additional parameter accompanying the queried address: “latest.”
-With eth_getBalance, you can provide an Ethereum block number to grab the account balance at that block.
+, you can provide an Ethereum block number to grab the account balance at that block.
 Alternatively, you can use “earliest” to get the balance at genesis block, “pending” to include all pending transactions, and “latest” for the most up-to-date confirmed balance.

 Ethereum JSON-RPC calls generally use the same syntax.
 The data (-d) field communicates the method called, parameters, protocol version, and method id.
 The header (-H) asserts that the data supplied is communicated to the API URL in the JSON format.
 The HTTP method (POST or GET, typically) is set with -X.